whennemuth/bu-wp-docker/docs/new-runbook.md

 The https is set up with a self-signed certificate for local development, you will need to override the browser warning.

+At this point you can check the logs on the WordPress container and see how the entrypoint script initializes the configuration details in the container.

 ## Setup admin and content

 - Get a shell on the wordpress container (`npm run shell`) and create an admin user like so (replace "username" with your username):